Straight talk to empower your people and drive business

 Automates capture of image or document information, such as reading forms.

 Intelligent process automation platforms

-Identify patterns and learns over time to optimize automated workflows
+Identify patterns and learn over time to optimize automated workflows.

 PwC Tax Reporting and Strategy Leader, PwC US